Truxnell/voltaicforge/content/post/2016/2016-05-10-jekyll-responsive-images/index.md

 ---
+draft: true
 title: 'Responsive Images in Jekyll'
+aliases: /website/jekyll-responsive-images/

-excerpt: "How I'm getting responsive images in Jekyll with Jekyll-picture-tag"
+description: "How I'm getting responsive images in Jekyll with Jekyll-picture-tag"
-header:
-  overlay_filter: 0.5
-  overlay_image: assets/images/avr_attiny_2313a_first_blinky.jpg
-  teaser: assets/images/Ipad_images_stock.jpg
+images: avr_attiny_2313a_first_blinky.jpg
 categories:
   - Website
 tags:
   - Jekyll
+toc: false
 ---

 ## Responsive images, the Jekyll way

 One of the first things I did in my exploration of Jekyll was to go away from using GitHub to generate the site.
 The first limitation that frustrated me was the inability to use plugins.
 Currently, I only use one plugin that I couldn't use on GitHub - which relates to responsive images.

 I shoot most of my pictures that I'm using for the site on my DSLR - which means I'm getting large pictures.
-I export from lightroom via a preset I have setup.
+I export from Lightroom via a preset I have setup.
 However, the process of resizing images for the web is an additional step in publishing a post.
 I want to be able to toss the image into a folder, type out some text in Notepad++, and upload the site without worrying about image size, resizing, srcset, etc.

 Without plugins, this means that all the images you have on your site are going to be resized in the browser - which is a big detractor for page load speed and general usability of the site.

-So I set out to find a plugin that would do responsive images (via srcset or picture tags) as well as automatically resizing the images so I didn't have to worry about anything except the parent image.
+So I set out to find a plugin that would do responsive images (via srcset or picture tags) as well as automatically resizing the images, so I didn't have to worry about anything except the parent image.

 ## Jekyll-picture-tags